 While one can debate whether his decision to attend the funeral was genuine or calculated with ulterior motives, it was nevertheless in my opinion a brave one that will hopefully inspire Israelis, Palestinians and the rest of the world to continue to work for peace as they see that the potential for peace still exists.

-Becca is in charge of the content on the website.
-She holds a B.A in Middle Eastern Studies from Tel Aviv University and is a graduate of the StandWithUs Israel Fellowship 2016.
+Becca is currently completing her B.A in Middle Eastern Studies at Tel Aviv University and a member of the StandWithUs Israel Fellowship 2016.
 She served as an operations officer in the IDF's Givati Brigade.

 Click Here for more reports by Becca Noy